 When you start up your Windows 11/10 PC, it takes around 10 seconds of delay.
-This delay helps Windows OS start System Services and load System files for its smooth functioning.
-It occurs to improve the performance and to make everything smoother on your device.
+This delay helps Windows OS start System Services and load System files for smooth functioning.
+It occurs to improve performance and makes everything smoother on your device.
 However, if you have a powerful device, you could disable this startup delay so that the startup items start functioning as soon as you start the device.
 In this guide, we will show you how to enable and disable Windows 11/10 Startup Delay using a simple Registry hack.

 Disable Startup Delay in Windows 11/10

 To disable Windows 10 Startup Delay, right-click on the Start button and select Run from the power user menu.

 In the text field, type Regedit and press enter to open the Registry Editor.